Happy scripting

 Requires: Perl, CLI.pm.

 Updated!
-(2004-11-22) - Changes sponsored by G. Kuznitz, thank you.
+(2004-11-22, 2011-11-20) - Some of the changes sponsored by G. Kuznitz, thank you.

 This script is intended to scan CGatePro Log Files and count the amount of rejected messages (unknown user account) in multiple SMTP sessions with a given IP.
 When that number exceeds a threshold in a given time (log rotation period), that host is automatically added to the blacklisted addresses, because this host appears to be trying to dictionary-attack your server.